apache/superset/superset/db_engine_specs/README.md

 In practice, the attribute doesn't seem to be working as of 2023-07-27.

-### `order_by_allows_alias_to_source_column = True`
+### `order_by_require_unique_alias = True`

-When this is true the database allows ORDER BY statements where an alias can have the same name as the selected source column.
-For example, in this query:
+When this is true the database requires aliases to have a different name than the selected source column when used in ORDER BY statements.
+This example query will not work as the alias has the same name:

 ```sql
 SELECT